-- (1) Governor's Office.
-As part of the identification of the existing service supply system, an examination of school buses available in the study region was initiated.
+the existing service supply system, an examination of school buses available in the study region was initiated.
 At the same time, an extensive study by the State of Texas Governor's Office of Educational Research and Planning was being undertaken on the state's role in financing education.
 One aspect of this study was state aid for student transportation.
 Recognizing a commonality of interest, a joint program culminating in an interagency contract for this area was initiated by the U.T. team and the Governor's office to examine the extent to which students are transported, the cost of bus operation, and the relationship of these factors to the characteristics of the school district.
-Paramount in the thinking of both the U.T. research team and the Governor's Office was the possibility of using school buses for purposes other than student transportation, particularly for providing transportation to essential services other than education. - (2) Capital Area Planning Council.
+Paramount in the thinking of both the U.T. research team and the Governor's Office was the possibility of using school buses for purposes other than student transportation, particularly for providing transportation to essential services other than education.

+(2) Capital Area Planning Council.
 Drs.
 Ronald Briggs, James Fitzsimmons, and Carol Deets, Principal Investigators for the Topic "Access to Essential Services", are active members of the CAPCO Health Advisory Committee that is currently in the process of developing the regional health plan.
-Illustrative of this involvement are the following activities: - (a) The researchers have been identifying the structure of the system together with the parameters, the values of which have been supplied by the CAPCO residents through their Health Advisory Committee representatives.
-This preliminary system structuring insures that alternative supply systems may be comparable for evaluation and that all relevant issues are considered (e.g., service area, manpower, facilities, financial sources, transportation, etc.).

-- (b) with full involvement of the Health Advisory Committee, the team has been obtaining ideas as to types of systems which might be feasible for implementation in the CAPCO region.
+Illustrative of this involvement are the following activities:

+- (a) The researchers have been identifying the structure of the system together with the parameters, the values of which have been supplied by the CAPCO residents through their Health Advisory Committee representatives.
+This preliminary system structuring insures that alternative supply systems may be comparable for evaluation and that all relevant issues are considered (e.g., service area, manpower, facilities financial souces, transportation, etc.). - (b) with full involvement of the Health Advisory Committee, the team has been obtaining ideas as to types of systems which might be feasible for implementation in the CAPCO region.
 This Community involvement at the initial level of the system development and specification should insure that workable systems are being considered for further evaluation and not just some academic utopia.
 Such systems are also more likely to be implemented because of their acceptance by the local community through their continued involvement in their development. - (3) (a) Mr. Ronald Matthews completed an M.B.A. thesis on a 911 Emergency telephone service for the CAPCO Region. - (b) Mr. Wayne Enders, a PhD candidate in Geography is currently investigating the relationship between perceived needs and travel in the CAPCO region.

-Topic II: Environmental Impact of Interurban Transportation Systems on Rural Communities
+Topic II; Environmental Impact of Interurban Transportation Systems on Rural Communities

 Contact has been maintained with local and state governments, in particular with the Texas Highway Department concerning upcoming public hearings.
-Because of organizational problems within the Texas Department of Community Affairs, coordination with that state agency has been temporarily suspended.
+Coordination with the Texas Department of Community Affairs, has been initiated.